cloudmesh/classes/docs/source/i523/2017/project.rst

 * 10% Participation/Discussion

-All other assignments are pass/fail assignments and are geared towards you being able to explore trather than you being bound by small assignments.
+All other assignments are pass/fail assignments and are geared towards you being able to explore rather than you being bound by small assignments.